 If you have questions we are always here to help you!
 Call!
 321-218-3232.

-(3) How to achieve black with just indigo
+(3) How to achieve black with just indigo (least rewarding)

-Another easy way to achieve black and the rarest way is to simply just use Indigo by itself. (this does not work on everyone, but it does work on most, and is easy)
+Another easy way to achieve black and the rarest way is to simply just use Indigo by itself. (this does not work on everyone, but it does work on most and is easy)

 Shampoo your hair twice just prior to application.
-Dry hair with towel or hair dryer (damp is OK).
+Dry hair with a towel or hair dryer (damp is OK).
 Mix the indigo with warm tap water and apply immediately to the hair and rinse 1 to 1.5 hour/s later.

-(4) Dark Brown and Indigo Mix
+(4) Dark Brown and Indigo Mix (very rewarding)

 We have learned by listening to customers over the years and now we have learned that many are adding pure indigo to Mighty Oak dark brown to achieve black.
 This will work on many.
 I would start by mixing dark brown with pure indigo 50/50.
-If it is to dark you can back off of the indigo, not dark enough add more indigo.
+If it is too dark you can back off of the indigo, not dark enough add more indigo.

-Find out which works for you best!
+Find out which works best!